KDotWare/CS50x-Final-Project/README.md

 # KaiVegan
 #### Video Demo: ~~<URL HERE>~~
 #### Description:
 KaiVegan is a customer to customer e-commerce.
 What is KaiVegan's purpose? to buy and sell a products.
-What is KaiVegan's target audience?
+Who is KaiVegan's target audience?
 Vegan community.

 > [!NOTE]
 > Still in development